terrabrasilis/deforestation-data-feeder/redis-api/README.md

 An API to read and write deforestation data to the REDIS database instance.

+When we need to prepare a new REDIS data file, for publish time, set the READ_ONLY environment variable to 'no' ( Ex.: READ_ONLY=no ).
+In this scenario, the POST and DELETE endpoints will be enabled to allow data modification.

 # Create a docker image

 Use redis-api.dockerfile and build-redis-api.sh to build a docker image for deployment.